curvefi/curve-reward-manager/README.md

 1. Deploy many SingleCampaign contracts instances
 2. Collect all contract addresses from the deployments of the SingleCampaign contracts
-3. Add all contract addresses to the managers array of the RewardManager
+3. Add all contract addresses to the guards array of the Distributor
-4. Deploy the RewardManager
+4. Deploy the Distributor
-5. Set RewardManager contract address and reward receiver address (gauge) for each SingleCampaign
+5. Set Distributor contract address and reward receiver address (gauge) for each SingleCampaign
 6. set desired reward epochs for each SingleCampaign
-7. if the RewardManager has funds, call distribute_reward() can be called by anyone and the campaigne can be started
+7. if the Distributor has funds, call distribute_reward() can be called by anyone and the campaigne can be started

 ## Passtrough